devanharikumar89/fss16ASE/read/week1.md

 Monkey - Chosen because that was the only non-commercial automated android testing tool "to the best of author's knowledge" Wordpress - Opensource android blogging software with broad user community with an issue tracking system

+## Statistical Tests
+Implemented the AndroidRipper using the Robotium Framework and by the Android Instrumentation class.